 Explore the hidden, changing world of a garden, from the leaves, sprouts, and vegetables to the earthworms, snakes, sand animals that make a garden their home.
 Up in the garden, the world is full of green—leaves and sprouts, growing vegetables, ripening fruit.
 Down in the dirt exists a busy world—earthworms dig, snakes hunt, skunks burrow—populated by all the animals that make a garden their home.

-1. WATCH and LISTEN to author Kate Messner read Up in the Garden and Down in the Dirt:
+1. WATCH and LISTEN to author Up in the Garden and Down in the Dirt by Kate Messner; with art by Christopher Silas Neal:

 2. Discussion topics can include: